iicoom/Note/Git/git_checkout.md

 [sudo] password for xiaomao:
 error: You have local changes to 'routes/api/order.js'; cannot switch branches.

+使用短id
+Admin@MXJ-PC MINGW64 /e/Joy/server-s (experiment01)
+$ git checkout e47a145
+Note: switching to 'e47a145'.

+You are in 'detached HEAD' state.
+You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by switching back to a branch.

+If you want to create a new branch to retain commits you create, you may do so (now or later) by using -c with the switch command.
+Example:

+  git switch -c <new-branch-name>

+Or undo this operation with:

+  git switch -

+Turn off this advice by setting config variable advice.detachedHead to false

+HEAD is now at e47a14551 KART-3698：新增任务类型

 ```

 ## Checkout an Existing Branch